Notice of Privacy Practice

 3. Right to Request Confidential Communications.
 You may request to receive confidential communications of protected health information by alternative means or at alternative locations.
 You must make your request to the System's Privacy Officer.
 The System will accommodate all reasonable requests.
 We may condition this accommodation on your providing us with information as to how payment will be handled or by specifying an alternative address or other method of contact.
 We will not require you to provide an explanation for your request.

 4. Right to Inspect and Copy Information.
 According to federal regulations, you may generally inspect and obtain a copy of your protected health information that we maintain in a designated record set.
 A "designated record set" is a group of records that include medical and billing records or other records that the System uses for making decisions about you.
-Under federal regulations, however, you have no right to inspect or copy certain records, including psychotherapy notes, information complied in reasonable anticipation of litigation and certain clinical laboratory information.
+Under federal regulations, however, you have no right to inspect or copy certain records, including psychotherapy notes, information complied in reasonable anticipation of litigation.
 Please note that New York State's Mental Hygiene Laws and Public Health Law may provide you with independent rights to inspect and copy such information.
 If federal law does not allow you to inspect or copy certain information, such as psychotherapy notes, but State law allows you to inspect and copy such information, the System will respond to your request to access such information in accordance with New York State law.
 We may deny your request to inspect or copy your protected health information.
 Depending on the circumstances, you may or may not have a right to appeal our decision to deny your request.
 To inspect or copy your protected health information, you must submit a written request to the Health Information Management Department or Long Term Care Facility Administration.
 If you request a copy of your information, we may charge you a fee for the cost of copying and mailing your information and for other costs only as allowed by law.

 If your protected health information is maintained in an Electronic Health Record (EHR), upon your written request, providing no other restrictions apply, you may obtain an electronic copy of such information and request that such a copy be transmitted directly to an entity or person designated by you.
 A fee may be charged for this service as allowed by law.